merkithuseyin/mini-http/README.md

 # mini-http
-HTTP Server written on top of TCP/IP
+HTTP 1.0 Server written on top of TCP/IP

-Don't use in prod.
+Don't use in production enviroment.
 This is written only for learning purposes and hasn't been seriously tested.